giladbarnea/spaceup/INTEGRATION.md

 - Spaceup integration: Lightweight option to render embedded Markdown to HTML when minimal dependencies and speed are the priority

 ## Python

+### commonmark.py: deprecated.
+Won't integrate.
+- What it is: Pure Python port of `commonmark.js` adhering to the CommonMark spec (now deprecated)

+### paka.cmark
+- What it is: Python bindings to the C reference implementation `cmark`
+- Capabilities: Fast and strictly compliant; multiple outputs (HTML, XML, CommonMark, man, LaTeX)
+- Spaceup integration: Option when strict compliance/performance is critical and C bindings are acceptable in the deployment environment

+### mistletoe
+- What it is: Pure Python, CommonMark-compliant Markdown parser
+- Capabilities: Extensible architecture; supports alternative renderers (e.g., LaTeX); easy installation (no C deps)
+- Spaceup integration: Pure-Python CommonMark option when plugin parity with `markdown-it(-py)` isn’t needed

 ### markdown-it-py
 - What it is: Python port of `markdown-it`